 The 41st President of the United States, George H.W.
 Bush, passed away on November 30, 2018 at the age of 94.
 This book, written by his only daughter, with his full cooperation, is the definitive account of his life and career.
-Doro Bush Koch has crafted six new chapters about her late father, and has included many photographs new to this edition.
+Doro Bush Koch has crafted six new chapters about her late father, and has included many photographs new to this revised and updated edition.

 Much happened to George H.W.
 Bush and the country since the initial publication of My Father, My President: His nemesis, Saddam Huessin, has been captured and executed.
 And while his son George W. Bush has left the White House, his grandson George P. Bush serves as the Commissioner of the Texas General Land Office.